Site logo

 This color is extremely rare because it’s the result of a specific genetic mutation, not just the expression of a dominant or recessive gene.

 True White horses maintain their white coats throughout their lives and are highly sought after.
-Their rarity, combined with their striking appearance, makes them truly unique in the equine world.

-Top 21 Rarest Horse Colors
+Top 21 Rarest Horse Coats

 When it comes to horse colors, some are truly one-of-a-kind.
 These top 21 rarest horse colors showcase nature’s incredible diversity and beauty.